-We will elect to treat all or a portion of the assets comprising the series trust as at least one "real estate mortgage investment conduit" ("REMIC") under the Internal Revenue Code of 1986, as amended (the "Code").
+We will elect to treat all or a portion of the assets comprising the series trust as at least one "real estate mortgage investment conduit" ("REMIC") under the Code.
 Qualification as a REMIC requires ongoing compliance with certain conditions.
 With respect to each series of certificates, our special tax counsel will deliver its opinion that (unless otherwise limited in the applicable prospectus supplement), assuming compliance with the related trust documents, the applicable portion of the series trust will be treated as one or more REMICs for federal income tax purposes.
-The certificates of each class will be designated as "regular interests" (the "Regular Certificates") in the REMIC constituted by the related series trust, except that a separate class will be designated as the "residual interest" (the "Residual Certificates will state whether certificates of each class will constitute Regular Certificates or Residual Certificates.
+The certificates of each class will be designated as "regular interests" (the "Regular Certificates") in the REMIC constituted by the related series trust, except that a separate class will be designated as the "residual interest" (the "Residual Certificates") in the REMIC constituted by the related series will state whether certificates of each class will constitute Regular Certificates.